 Repair and function of the brain and internal organs

 Repair, maintenance, growth, and functioning of skeletal muscles

 Joint and bone mass preservation

-In excess of these harmful fats, it inhibited their ability to learn especially under conditions of stress, created toxic waste in the liver, compromised the integrity of the immune system, and depressed the mental and physical growth of infants.
+Additionally, these harmful fats inhibited their ability to learn especially under conditions of stress, created toxic waste in the liver, compromised the integrity of the immune system, and depressed the mental and physical growth of infants.